Blair Joscelyne: Career

 "Finding May" also produced and performed the theme song for Jetstar in Australia.

 In March 2014, MOOG composed, recorded and produced the soundtrack to the MightyCarMods movie "Kei to the City".
 This soundtrack album reached all-time eighth most downloaded album on iTunes in Australia, and became the number one most downloaded electronic album in Canada, and Australia.

 In 2015 he composed, recorded and produced the music for the National Geographic Channel series "Tales by Light".
 His music for this series was described as capturing the essence of the images with pure beauty.

+In October 2023, it was confirmed that he would be one of three hosts, alongside Beau Ryan and Jonathan LaPaglia, on a reboot of Top Gear Australia for Paramount Plus.

 Filmography

 This is a list of films where Joscelyne has composed soundtracks.

 Discography

-This is a list of albums Joscelyne has composed under the name Moog.
+This is a list of albums/EPs/singles Joscelyne has composed under the name Moog.